danrenwick/Octopus-Energy-Usage/README.md

 # OctopusEnergyUsage
 Python script to call Octopus Energy's API to gather your energy usage between a specified date range.

-To use the script, you will need the following libraries installed:
+To use the script, you will need to have Python installed along with the following libraries:
 - Pandas
 - Requests